Eastern Busway, Melbourne: Doncaster Park & Ride

 The park-and-ride was opened in January 2003 by the Bracks government partnered with the former National Bus Company.
-It was closed in 12 January 2025 to enable the construction of the entrance of the busway.
+It was closed on 12 January 2025 to enable the construction of the entrance of the busway.
 Major construction on the new park and ride station which features 3 bus platforms (1 citybound and 2 outbound) and a multi-level car park began in November 2025, which will provide 435 parking spaces with a drop-and-go zone and bicycle parking.

 Temporary bus stops for both directions were created on Doncaster Road near Hender Street.
 However, the replacement facility provided only basic platforms and limited shelter, with reduced accessibility due to the steep gradients and narrow waiting areas.
 Also, passengers transferring between services were required to cross Doncaster Road, replacing the former single-platform interchange.